 For writing your onboarding content, you just use the same, tried and true, content editing tools that TalentLMS provides for regular training courses, including rich widgets, embedded internet content, multimedia (video, audio) and auto-conversion of all kinds of office formats (PowerPoint presentations, Word documents, Excels, PDFs, etc.).

-For some onboarding material you might not even have to write anything, as TalentLMS comes with an integrated marketplace with hundreds of lessons that you can just buy and incorporate into your onboarding content (including compliance training material).
+For some onboarding material you might not even have to write anything, as TalentLMS comes with an integrated content marketplace with hundreds of lessons that you can just buy and incorporate into your onboarding content (including compliance training material).

 On top of this, you have all the usual TalentLMS gamification and testing machinery available, to help you increase learner engagement and test their progress in absorbing their onboarding material.
 And if you decide to combine onboarding with compliance training, then TalentLMS offers a flexible Certificate system so you can tag your employees upon successful completion.